 Of course, Passengers are free to gawp out into the blue, but if you see activity, pull over rather than end up in the back of the car in front!
 It puts a real downer on your trip!

 What Time of Day is Best to See Whales?

-Anytime! sort of… The Whales are there all day and night and while like us they get a bit sleep in the night, that is pretty irrelevant as you won’t see them in the dark water anyway.
-Other than that time is pretty irrelevant.
+Anytime! sort of… The Whales are there all day and night and while like us they get a bit of sleep in the night, that is pretty irrelevant as you won’t see them in the dark water anyway.
+Other than that, time is pretty irrelevant.
 Expect ocean conditions can certainly affect both Visibility, Whale activity, where the whales hang out, and your comfort and enjoyment if out on a boat.
 Ocean Conditions are also affected by the time of day.

-Early morning is when the ocean is calmer, this makes spotting whales easier as in rougher condition a whale can surface behind the swell, obscured from view.
+Early morning is when the ocean is calmer, this makes spotting whales easier as in rougher conditions a whale can surface behind the swell, obscured from view.
 In heavy swells, the Whales will be less active and spend more time under the surface.
 They will also tend to move to deeper parts of the Channel making shore viewing more difficult as deeper is often further from shore.
-And obviously boat tours are far less enjoyable in heavy swells.
+And obviously, boat tours are far less enjoyable in heavy swells.

 This all makes Morning the best time to spot whales or take a tour, however whale activity in peak months is so high, you often don’t need to do anything at all to spot whales as they are so abundant.

 Have you seen the Whales on Maui?
 Did you see them from the Shore or from a Whale Watching Tour?
 Maybe you did both?
 Did you do another ocean activity and see Whales?
 Maybe you saw Whales out of season, or outside the Au’A Channel?
 Whatever it is if you have something to say about Whale Season on Maui just leave us a comment and if you have any questions just fire away.